bcallanan/dockers/README.md

 # dockers
 my docker set ups

 Hi there, this is my docker repo.
-They all work except nysql - sorry the volumes used for data, etc. are just a major problem with regard to docker/windows/virtualbox.
+They all work except mysql - sorry the volumes used for data, etc. are just a major problem with regard to docker/windows/virtualbox.
+I was recently notified or updated that docker is coming out with newer updates with some type of 'watcher' functionality for volume use.
 When I get the compose perfect I'll remove this commentary and explain further why mySql seems a bit more touchy over postgres.
 Cause the postgres docker just plain works!
 I have two dockers there that have schema and data which will give you a really good database to start from.